prajwalbkumar/Newspaper/README.md

 ## Writing Posts

-All posts are `.md` files in `content/posts/`.
+All posts are `.md` files in `src/content/posts/`.
 Filename format: `YYYY-MM-DD-slug.md`.

-The `type:` field in frontmatter controls how a post renders.
-Post bodies support full Markdown plus HTML passthrough — see `templates/STYLES.md` for a complete element reference.
+The `layout:` field in frontmatter controls how a post renders.
+Post bodies support full Markdown plus HTML passthrough — see the Rich Content Elements table below for a reference.

 ---

-### type: story — Standard Article
+### layout: story — Standard Article

 Appears in the three-column grid.
 Body is clipped on the card; full content in the popup.